 Closed: Holi and Diwali

 National Science Centre Museum is situated in the Pragati Maidan, New Delhi.
-The museum is one of the largest science centres in the country and was set up mainly for the kids to expand their curiosity and awareness in the field of science and skill.
+The museum is one of the largest science centers in the country and was set up mainly for the kids to expand their curiosity and awareness in the field of science and skill.
 The Museum was established in 1992 in Delhi.
 As said the Centre is an inspiring learning institute that is concerned with educating people about the utmost wonders of science.